 - 1.1.
 This tax strategy document sets out the strategic tax objectives for the Hilco London Limited group together with its subsidiaries ("the Group").
-We are publishing our tax strategy online for free of charge to fulfil our responsibilities under Schedule 19 of the Finance Act 2016. - 1.2.
+We are publishing our tax strategy online free of charge to fulfil our responsibilities under Schedule 19 of the Finance Act 2016 for the accounting period ending 30 December 2017. - 1.2.
 The tax strategy and strategic objectives are intended to apply to the Group.
 The strategy applies to UK Taxation as defined within the UK tax strategy legislation (see para 15, Sch 19 FA16). - 1.3.
 The principal activities of the Group are that of distressed company investment, business and management consultancy, and retail sales consultancy.
 The activities undertaken by the business incur a range of taxes, the appropriate arrangements are in place to accurately calculate the relevant liabilities needed.